ifmain/Moderation-by-Embeddings/README.md

 This model covert embedings to moderaton score
 The dataset helped with normalizing the model output, but the model does not include rows from the dataset

+## Contributing

+Contributions are welcome!
+If you have suggestions for improving this project, feel free to open an issue or a pull request.

+## License

+All code provided in this repository is released under the MIT License.
+Please note that third-party AI models and libraries used may be subject to their own licenses.

+# Links

 HuggingFace: [ifmain/moderation_by_embeddings](https://huggingface.co/ifmain/moderation_by_embeddings)